askui/askui/docs/docs/general/03-Best Practice/selecting-with-text.md

 await aui.mouseLeftClick().exec();
 ```

 ![withText](../../../static/img/gif/withText.gif)

 `withText()` tries to find a text that matches the whole sequence.
 In most test cases, you will want to stick to this method, as it supports **Fuzzy Matching** and tolerates misspelled text. **Note that the above example code has two typos**. `matrial` doesn't match the text in the demo app, which is `Material`, although askui will find the text element that roughly matches the text on the screen.

 ------

-## Match a Substring within a Text
+## Match a Sub-string within a Text

-Even though the the method `withText()` is handy and quite reliable, you might face a test case where you know only a fraction of the text element that you want to interact with.
+Even though the method `withText()` is handy and quite reliable, you might face a test case where you know only a fraction of the text element that you want to interact with.
 In such a case, `containsText()` is the method you might want to use:

 ```ts
 await aui.moveMouseTo().text().containsText('Bottom').exec();
 await aui.mouseLeftClick().exec();
 ```

 ![containsText](../../../static/img/gif/containsText.gif)